 This CME program is supported in part through educational grants from Abbott Nutrition, Amylin Pharmaceuticals, Inc., Merck & Co., Inc., Novo Nordisk, Inc., and also supported by an independent educational grant from Boehringer Ingelheim Pharmaceuticals, Inc., which was made possible, in part, through a collaboration with Eli Lilly and Company.

 Invited participants are cardiologists and physicians who have a primary interest in and care for patients with Type 2 diabetes.

 Fax and Email: At the end of each conference day, a newsletter will be faxed or sent by e-mail to the office of subscribing physicians.
-Shortly after each conference concludes, participants will receive a Diabetes booklet for the conference containing all of the newsletters, a program highlights summary from the program co-editors, a course evaluation form, and a post-test.
+Shortly after each conference concludes, participants will receive a Diabetes monograph via email for the conference containing all of the newsletters and a program highlights summary from the program co-editors.
+CME credits can be obtained on the Yale CME website.

 A course evaluation form will provide participants with the opportunity to review the program content and method of delivery and to identify future educational needs and possible bias in the presentation.

 This program has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the sponsorship of Yale University School of Medicine.

 The Yale School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.

 The American Medical Association has determined that physicians not licensed in the US who participate in the CME activity are eligible for AMA PRA Category 1 Credit™.

 The Yale School of Medicine designates this educational activity for a maximum of 5.0 AMA PRA Category 1 Credits™ per monograph.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.